 Tsetserleg is the capital of the province of Arkhangai.
 It is located 1691 metres (1,1 mile) above the sea level, South Bulgan Mount, 468 kilometres (291 miles) from Ulan Bator.
-Its name means "garden" in Mongolian ; it's actually one of the most green cities of the country.
+Its name means "garden" in Mongolian; it's actually one of the greenest cities in the country.

 This charming city has 20.000 inhabitants.
 It was founded in 1616 in the heart of the mountains of Arkhangai.
 Tsetserleg is an old commercial and cultural centre, where the first Khalkh Zaya Pendita, Luvsanperenlei (1642-1715) built a monastery.
 The city was the capital of the venerable Zaya Pendita Khutagt's Khalkh principality.
 This lama was in power, that's why there are so many monasteries in this area.

 Just outside the city, there is a source of mineral water famous for its therapeutic virtues against stomach and liver aches, and problems of digestive system.

 Tsetserleg has an airport, but no regular flight from and to Ulan Bator.
 We find a theatre, hotels, a hospital and an agricultural school.
 The main industry is the food-processing industry.